codeadamca/laravel-php-cms/README.md

-# PHP and Laravel CMS
+# Laravel CMS using Vanilla PHP Views

 This repository is copy of the simple [PHP CMS](https://github.com/codeadamca/php-cms) except the CMS has been converted to Laravel.